 There’s nothing better when the sun is shining and you’re sat outside enjoying an alfresco dinner than sipping on a cocktail with your friends as the sun goes down.
 That is exactly what I got up to last weekend and I wanted to share my new favourite cocktail recipe with you so that you too can enjoy a cheeky drink this evening!
-As it’s my absolute favourite drink, I went on the Southern Comfort website looking for inspiration and was met with a massive collection of cocktails.
+As I’ve been gifted my absolute favourite drink, I went on the Southern Comfort website looking for inspiration and was met with a massive collection of cocktails.
 Actually, it took me a couple of attempts because the website asks for your date of birth to check you’re over 18 before letting you onto the site.
 Very responsible of them, but they didn’t count on my dodgy typing that ended up with me telling them that my birthday was on the 51st of the month and in 1998 – ha, I wish!
 So I was blocked out oops!

 I was glad that I persevered because the range and ideas for Southern Comfort-based cocktails was great.
 Having only ever really enjoyed it with lemonade in the past I was very excited to try out some new recipes.
 I plumped for the yummy-sounding Scarlett O’Hara, mainly because I had all the ingredients to hand!
 While looking at the history pages on the website I found out that this cocktail was created in 1939 when “Gone With the Wind” was released and not long afterwards in 1945 Southern Comfort arrived in the UK.
 The spirit was actually developed by founder M.W.
 Heron in 1885 so it took quite a long time to reach us in the UK but I’m so pleased that it eventually did!
 I mixed it up in a jug so I increased the quantities, mixed it with handfuls of ice and added some slices of orange to look pretty and add a little extra zest to the mixture.